Books & Software on Environmental Radioactivity and Pesticides

 Dr. B. S. Shukla, Environmental Consultant

 This book deals with the abinitio derivation of advection diffusion equation (ADE) solutions by Fourier transform and applications of the solutions in the computation of biological diffusion coefficient (Dbi) and mixing depth (Lmi) in lake and sea sediment cores.
 A new model named as ADE-PEAK model is developed.
 The results of the ADE-PEAK model are compared with the ADE-STAT model due to Guinasso and Schink (1975) J. Geophys.
 Res.
 80,21,3032-3043 and ADE-APPROXIMATE model due to Officer and Lynch (1983) Marine Geology,52,59-74.
-The theoretical reason and computation results prove that the ADE-STAT model is inapplicable.
+The theoretical reason and computation results prove that the ADE-STAT model predicts inaccurate values of Lmi and Dbi.
 It is also proven that ADE-APPROXIMATE model underestimates Lmi and overestimates Dbi.

 Click Here To Order